the meaning of the words: An internment camp

 When did the internment camps appear in France?

-Under the Third Republic, in a context of increasing xenophobia, internment camps were part of an exceptional logic: the law of 12 November 1938 authorized the internment of "foreign undesirables" in specialized centres.
-The first camp opened at Rieucros (Lozère) in February 1939 while nearly 465,000 Spaniards were fleeing Francoism.
+Under the Third Republic, in a context of growing xenophobia, internment camps are part of an exceptional logic: the law of 12 November 1938 allows the internment of "foreign undesirable" in specialized centers.
+The first camp opened at Rieucros (Lozère) in February 1939, when around 465,000 Spaniards fled from Francoism.

 World War II and the internment camps in France

-Between 1940 and 1942, the camps are part of a logic of control and exclusion.
-The Vichy regime accuses the 'anti-France forces', that is to say the Jews, foreigners, communists and Freemasons, of being responsible for the defeat and of representing dangers for society.
-Internment camps will become a means of exclusion and repression towards the targeted populations.
+Between 1940 and 1942, the camps were part of a logic of control and exclusion.
+The Vichy regime accuses the "anti-France forces", that is to say the Jews, foreigners, communists and freemasons, of being responsible for the defeat and representing dangers for society.
+Internment camps will become a means of exclusion and repression vis-à-vis the targeted populations.

-At the request of the Nazi occupier, nomads are also interned in camps.
+At the request of the Nazi occupier, nomads were also interned in camps.

 In the occupied zone, two camps reserved for Jews were created by German order in May 1941: Pithiviers and Beaune-la-Rolande (Loiret).
-The authorities distribute there from 14 May the 3,700 Jews arrested during the 'round' of the so-called greenback.
+On 14 May, the authorities distributed there the 3,700 Jews arrested during the "round-up" of the green ticket.

-In August 1941, the camp of Drancy is opened: it is intended for the internment of the Jews of France.
-In these camps, the living conditions are particularly difficult: hunger, lack of hygiene and disease constitute the daily life of many individuals.
+In August 1941, the Drancy camp was opened: it was intended for the internment of Jews from France.
+In these camps, the living conditions are particularly difficult: hunger, lack of hygiene and disease are the daily lives of many people.

-From the spring of 1942, internment camps were used as an antechamber for the deportation of Jews to killing places.
+From the spring of 1942, internment camps were used as antechambers for the deportation of Jews to places of death.

 And at the Liberation?

-Suspects of collaboration are detained, often in places used for internment under the Vichy regime.
+Suspects of collaboration are detained, often in places that had been used for internment under the Vichy regime.